Which are the Top Patent Prosecution Firms in Germany?

 When we are discussing the innovation quotient of a country, looking at its patent prosecution trends provide a great outlook on the direction of research in the nation.
 It indicates how patents are being filed during a period which helps us judge the way a country is progressing technologically.

 Where there are patent filings, there are law firms and attorneys involved.
 Thus, to find what they are up to and how the state of patent prosecution looks like in Germany, we used Thomson Innovation to extract the data of patents filed in Germany during the period of 2010-2015.

 The key metrics that we used to derive our insights are as follows:

-- An overview of the Patent filing trend: The total numbers of patents filed for a period of time is a key indicator of the state of innovation in the country.
+- An overview of the Patent filing trend: The total number of patents filed for a period of time is a key indicator of the state of innovation in the country.

-- Resident vs. Non-resident patents: This criterion provides great insight on the research activity done by the local companies in comparison to the foreign companies.
+- Resident vs. Non-resident patents: This criterion provides great insight into the research activity done by the local companies in comparison to the foreign companies.

 - Top Law Firms associated with foreign companies: The metric would help understand about firms that cater to foreign clients.